steveshogren/hugo-blog/content/page/training.md

 industry:

 * Java (and some C#) are typical for business-oriented big-company jobs
-* Ruby (and some NodeJS) are common in Silicon Valley start-up jobs
+* Ruby (and NodeJS) are common in Silicon Valley start-up jobs
-* Javascript is mandatory for web front-end jobs
+* JavaScript is mandatory for web front-end jobs
 * C++ (and some C# Unity) are used for most video game jobs
-* Assembly and C for embedded hardware jobs (more difficult without an electrical engineering degree)
+* Assembly and C for embedded hardware jobs (more difficult without an electrical engineering degree or equivalent)
 * R or Python for data science or numerical analysis jobs (I wouldn't attempt these without an advanced math degree or equivalent)